main-educational/main-educational.github.io/content/program.md

 :::
 ::::

-## Machine learning on electro- and magneto-encephalography (EEG/MEG)
+## Train machine learning models on MEG data using MNE-python and PyTorch

 ### Instructor
 ::::{grid}